In This Section

 Steven Van Dyne is a graduate of Ohio University's Honors Tutorial College, having focused on classical music production.
 There he wrote an undergraduate thesis under his adviser Kyle P. Snyder (Co-Chair, AES Membership Committee) on the subject of classical location recording.

 He found a passion for all things audio at a young age.
 He loved creating and playing music, constantly tinkered with music and recording gear growing up, and has sought to improve his craft since.

-Besides doing audio work, Steven also enjoys his dog, going to concerts, good food, science fiction, and playing guitar for long hours when life allows for some free time.
+Besides doing audio work, Steven also enjoys his dogs, going to concerts, good food, science fiction, and playing guitar.

 Brecht De Man